hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/02-space.rst

 Setting element orders individually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Polynomial degrees of elements can also be set individually by calling
+Polynomial degrees of elements can be set individually by calling
 the methods
 ::